-23 Foods That Are Good For Your Skin
+23 Foods That Are Good for Your Skin

 Can some foods make your skin look firmer, clearer and younger?
-Registered dietitian Laura Jeffers talks about healthy choices for you that are also healthy for your skin.
+Registered dietitian Nicole Hopsecger talks about healthy choices for you that are also healthy for your skin.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Omega-3 fatty acids do a lot of good things, including lowering your triglycerides and battling inflammation.
 But they also help preserve collagen in your skin and keep it firmer.

 Fruit, vegetables and dark chocolate supply antioxidants and vitamins that help protect your skin from free radicals and sun damage, which keeps the skin looking younger and more radiant.

-• Citrus – oranges, grapefruit, lemons, limes.
+Citrus — Oranges, grapefruit, lemons and limes.

 Bell peppers — Green, orange, red or yellow.
 It’s your pick.